 The funding is through a small grants process where early years and childcare providers check the criteria and then apply via a joint application in partnership with parents and other professionals.
 It is monitored regularly to ensure funding is appropriate in meeting changing needs.
-Funding is available for children and young people aged 0 to 18 years and the DCATCH team is committed to ensuring that funding is put in place efficiently and without delay.
+Funding is available for children and young people aged 0 to 18 years.
+The Inclusion Funding team is committed to ensuring that funding is put in place efficiently and without delay.

-Note: DCATCH funding does not pay for the child's or young person's place in the setting; that cost is met through Early Education Funding, parents or may be funded through other agencies or teams.
+Note: This does not pay for the child's or young person's place in the setting.
+That cost is met through Early Education Funding, parents or may be funded through other agencies or teams.

 Calderdale's children's centres provide a wide variety of support to children and their families.
 The support provided is diverse: learning to sign with your baby, antenatal clinics, and dads and male carers' groups are just some of the examples of what is available.

 There are centres throughout Calderdale.
 To find the nearest one to you, please see: Children's Centre .

 The Portage and Early Years Support Teacher (PEYST) team is made up of nationally accredited Portage home visitors and qualified teachers.
 They work with families and Early Years providers to ensure the youngest children with SEND get the additional educational support needed.

 The team gives:

 - advice and support to families with children under five with additional needs, SEN and/or disability;

 - advice and support to Early Years education and childcare providers for children under five with additional needs, SEN and/or disability;

 - early support through person centred key working approaches, to assess and plan for each child's individual needs;

 - support for statutory assessment processes towards Education Health and Care plans;

 - advice and guidance to Early Years education providers on implementing the new SEND Code of Practice (2014);